qruto/laravel-wave/README.md

 })
 ```

 ### Server Options

-You can publish the Laravel configuration file with:
+You can publish the Wave configuration file with:

 ```bash
 php artisan vendor:publish --tag="wave-config"